Water Conservation & Efficiency

 Rainwater Harvesting and Landscape Irrigation Standards

-ICC and the American Society of Agricultural and Biological Engineers released the new Landscape Irrigation Sprinkler and Emitter Standard to classify sprinkler and drip irrigation systems, set uniform testing procedures, and establish minimum design and performance requirements for commercial and residential landscape irrigation components.
+The ASABE/ICC 802-2014 Landscape Irrigation Sprinkler and Emitter Standard classifies sprinkler and drip irrigation systems, set uniform testing procedures, and establish minimum design and performance requirements for commercial and residential landscape irrigation components.

 Pool Solar Heating and Cooling Standard